 One of the benefits of camping in an RV is that you don’t have to run out to the outhouse or wash up in a chilly river either, so don’t forget the bathroom supplies:

-- RV-friendly toilet paper
+RV-friendly toilet paper,

-- Toiletries like soap, body wash, shampoo and conditioner
+Toiletries like soap, body wash, shampoo, and conditioner.

 For example, if you’re bringing your dog, don’t forget the pet supplies.
 If you have kids be sure to pack some games and toys to keep them occupied when they can’t be outdoors playing.